taostat/taostats-docs/docs/Bittensor/subnet/subnet-owner/subnet-creation-best-practices.md

   ❌ `https://github.com/taostat/.github/blob/main/profile/taostats.png`

   This is a page hosting the image.
-Right click the image and open in a new tab
+Right click the image and open in a new tab.

   ✅. `https://raw.githubusercontent.com/taostat/.github/refs/heads/main/profile/taostats.png`

-  This is the linkto the image served by Github.
+  This is the link to the image served by Github.
 Use this image.
 </Callout>

 # Running a Validator